Do you need to short sell your home?

 First, figure out the true market value of your property.
-Since hiring a licensed appraiser may not work with your already tight budget, a knowledgeable local real estate agent that knows the current conditions of the Cary real estate market is the best way to get a realistic opinion of your home's worth.
+Since hiring a licensed appraiser may not work with your already tight budget, an experienced local real estate agent that knows the current conditions of the Cary real estate market is the best way to get a realistic opinion of what your home could sell for.

 Need real estate advice?